 - Sankt Petersburg, Russia – A must-see to understand how rich some countries are.

 - Copenhagen, Denmark – A heaven for bike lovers.

 Most of the time, I use Booking.com to find accommodation.
 And I’ve found that they have sweet last-minute deals if you book right before arriving there.

-There are probably more beautiful places I would add to the list, if I would spend more time thinking about it, but there are also big cities in Europe that I personally dislike and don’t recommend.
-But I heard that it’s not polite to publicly share cities on your blog.
+There are probably more beautiful places I would add to the list if I spent more time thinking about it, but there are also big cities in Europe that I personally dislike and don’t recommend.

 Europe Solo Travel tips for your first adventure